 Folk Songs for Kids and Families:

 Try the Johnny Cash Children’s Album for a grounding experience for the whole family.
-Johnny’s voice in it’s booming base style wakes us up to the grind of daily life but in a fun way kid’s style.
-Great songs for kids.
+Johnny’s voice in it’s booming bass style wakes us up to the grind of daily life but in a fun way which kids can grasp.
+Great songs.

 Family Music and Songs for Kids:

-Ziggy Marley does a great job with his family CD Family Time.
-It is upbeat and a great listen to put the whole family in a great mood!
+Ziggy Marley does a great job with his album, Family Time.
+It’s upbeat and a great listen to put the whole family in a happy mood!

 Holiday Music for Kids: